-- Note (1) Final average compensation represents the average annual compensation during the highest 60 consecutive calendar months in the last 120 calendar months of creditable service.
-Compensation for the purpose of this table includes base salary plus the value of awards under the IPKE as shown on the Summary Compensation Table (but not bonuses under the Profit Sharing Plan and Cash Bonus Plan).
-The estimated annual benefits are computed on the basis of a straight-life annuity form of payment with no social security offset. - Note (2) As of December 31, 1994, the number of years of creditable service under the Corporation's defined benefit plans for each of the named executive officers in the Summary Compensation Table was as follows: Mr. Dods, 26 years; Mr. Hoag, 35 years; Mr. Karr, 22 years; Mr. Ching, 37 years; and Mr. Horner, 16 years.
+Note (1) Final average compensation represents the average annual compensation during the highest 60 consecutive calendar months in the last 120 calendar months of creditable service.
+Compensation for the purpose of this table includes base salary plus the value of awards under the IPKE as shown on the Summary Compensation Table (but not bonuses under the LTIP, the Profit Sharing Plan or the Cash Bonus Plan).
+Beginning in 1994, the amount of the IPKE included in compensation for any year for purposes of the ERP and the SERP is the amount earned for the performance year, though not paid until March of the following year.
+See "Report of Executive Compensation Committee--Annual Incentives."
+The estimated annual benefits are computed on the basis of a straight-life annuity form of payment with no social security offset.

+Note(2) As of December 31, 1995, the number of years of creditable service under the Corporation's defined benefit plans for each of the named executive officers in the Summary Compensation Table was as follows: Mr. Dods, 27 years; Mr. Tsui, 12 years (2 years actual service plus 10 years added by the Executive Compensation Committee when Mr. Tsui was hired); Mr. Karr, 23 years; Mr. Ching, 38 years; and Mr. Horner, 17 years.